Name: Smokemont Campground

 A ranger station and the campground office are both in Section A, at the campground entrance.
 Two additional camp hosts are located in Sections F and D.

-Generator use is forbidden in sections A, B, and C from May 15 to October 31.
+Generator use is forbidden in sections A, B, and C from mid-May through October.
 If you need to use a generator, you must camp in sections D and F or in one of the group campsites.

 Only recreational vehicles may reserve the forty-seven sites in Section F; tents are not allowed.